The Insider’s Guide to Leicester

 Leicester is a melting pot of culture tucked away within the East Midlands.
 The city lies on the River Soar and is brimming with diversity making it a fantastic place to soak up the incredible restaurants, fab indie shops, festivals, art, theatre and more.

 There’s no shortage of places to scoff and quaff in these parts and you’ll be hard pushed to find a more diverse place to eat.
-The city’s Golden Mile is heaving with a fantastic range of curry houses, Indian cafes and dessert shops – veggie food is big here and you can eat a small feast here for a few quid.
+The city’s Golden Mile is heaving with a fantastic range of curry houses, Indian cafes, dessert shops and lots of veggie-friendly places too.
+The best thing?
+You can eat a huge feast here for just a few quid.

-Visit the LCB Depot for Last Friday on the errm…last Friday of every month at LCB Depot for an amazing variety of street food from burgers to Greek food, waffles to churros – but be prepared to queue for the food or come early to bag the best dishes before they run out!
+Visit the LCB Depot for Last Friday on the errm…last Friday of every month for an amazing variety of street food from burgers to Greek food, waffles to churros – but be prepared to queue for the food or come early to grab the best dishes before they run out!

-You can easily cover the city in a weekend and there really are some treasures to discover here.
-From the King Richard III Visitor Centre where you can see exhibits on King Richard III’s life, death and grave discovery to the Guildhall – one of the best preserved timber framed halls in the country, dating back 600 years.
-Wygstons House was renovated last year into a pub and is the oldest standing building in the city and still has a lot of its original features.
+You can easily cover the city in a weekend and there really are some treasures to discover here from the King Richard III Visitor Centre where you can see exhibits on King Richard III’s life, death and grave discovery to The Guildhall – one of the best preserved timber framed halls in the country, dating back 600 years and the oldest building still in use in the city.

-A short drive away, the National Space Centre will take you on an adventure through time and space and art aficionados will appreciate the city’s impressive galleries including New Walk Museum where you can discover the dinosaur gallery, great if you’ve got the mudlets in tow.
+A short drive away, the National Space Centre will take you on an adventure through time and space and art aficionados will appreciate the city’s impressive galleries including Leicester Museum and Art Gallery where kids will love the dinosaur gallery.

 45 West is an independent Bottle Shop and Bar situated in the heart of Leicester, a stone’s throw away from Leicester Cathedral.
-Enjoy signature G & T’s and an extensive cocktail menu featuring locally made Burleigh’s Gin.
+Enjoy signature G & T’s here and an extensive cocktail menu featuring locally made Burleigh’s Gin.

-Head slightly further afield into Stoneygate and you’ll find a treasure trove of beauty delight, you’ll find Amelia Nour in the classy Stoneygate area of the city.
-Inside the shelves are lined with beautiful vegan, vegetarian and eco-friendly products ranging from Oskia to Prismologie.
+Head slightly further afield into Stoneygate and you’ll find a treasure trove of beauty delights over at Amelia Nour.
+Inside the shelves are teeming with beautiful vegan, vegetarian and eco-friendly products ranging from Oskia to Prismologie.

 A few doors down is Nest, a gorgeous boutique shop selling an inspirational collection of gifts from jewellery to stationery.

 As well as the wonderful sights of the city, it’s totally worth visiting the stunning Bradgate Park.
 It’s the perfect spot to clear a fuzzy head.
 Set in 830 acres, the park is steeped in history – from its Norman beginnings as a hunting park to the building of Bradgate House, home of Lady Jane Grey in the early 1500s and beyond.
-Todays, there’s footpaths, small streams, a kids playground, a small cafe, stone ruins, plus roaming peacocks and wild fallow deer – trust me even the kids will love it.
+Todays, there’s footpaths, small streams, a kids playground, a small cafe, stone ruins, plus roaming peacocks and wild fallow deer – even the kids will love it!

 Don’t think there’s enough to do in the city with the kids?
 Think again!
-Flip Out is a relatively new trampoline park which gives burning energy a whole new meaning with things like a ninja obstacle course, gladiator pits, tumble tracks obstacle courses and more.
+Flip Out trampoline park gives burning energy a whole new meaning with things like a ninja obstacle course, gladiator pits, tumble tracks obstacle courses and more.
 Plus the brand new Ninja Warrior has just opened up.

-Abbey Park was opened in 1882 and includes flower gardens, a Chinese peace garden, walkways and green spaces.
-Why not hire a row boat or pedlo and enjoy the views from the boating lake beautiful on a warm summers day.
-A few minutes away, Leicester’s Outdoor Pursuits Centre, offers a range of adventurous outdoor activities from abseiling, air rifle shooting, kayaking, fencing and tonnes more.
+Abbey Park was opened in 1882 and includes flower gardens, a Chinese peace garden, walkways and gorgeous green spaces and the city’s Fun Fair is on here until the end of August.
+A few minutes away, Leicester’s Outdoor Pursuits Centre, offers a range of adventurous outdoor activities from abseiling, air rifle shooting, kayaking, fencing and heaps more.

 Escape Asylum offers visitors the chance to choose from our three escape rooms to see if you have what it takes to get out in time – it will set your brain to work solving puzzles and mysteries.

-The doughnuts in the new Doughnotts store in the Silver Arcade are made fresh early each morning in their own bakery and flavours include vegan vanilla caramel and strawberry crumble and our personal fave, Thicka than a Snicka.
+The Doughnotts store in Silver Arcade make their sweet snacks fresh every morning in their own bakery.
+Flavours include a vegan vanilla caramel, strawberry crumble and our personal fave, Thicka than a Snicka.
 Don’t be surprised if you leave with an entire box!